+Solebars and headstocks were originally Midland Lake and lined in yellow.
+Between 1902 and 1914 this lining was dropped.
+From 1914 all below the body sides and ends became black.
 All below the solebars / headstocks was black with the exception of the wooden wheel centres which were sometimes painted Indian Red.
 The roof was grey in service.

-Further information about liveries can be obtained from "An Illustrated History of Midland Wagons Vol. 1 by R.J.
-Essery".
-Information about lettering positions and styles employed can be obtained from the Historical Model Railway Society.
+Further information about liveries can be obtained from Essery & Jenkinson's book "Midland Carriages an Illustrated Review", which includes information about lettering positions and styles employed can be obtained from the Historical Model Railway Society.